 Long story short, WoodsCamp provides landowners an easy way to know if they are likely to qualify for the Family Forest Carbon Program, as well as other local resources.

-The FFCP pilot program in Pennsylvania has two sustainable forest practices for which landowners can qualify — Growing Mature Forests and Enhancing the Future Forest.
+FFCP has two sustainable forest practices for which landowners can qualify — Growing Mature Forests and Enhancing the Future Forest.
 (See details about each in the FAQs below.)

 As the Family Forest Carbon grows and establishes its place in the market, AFF and TNC plan to expand this program’s opportunities to landowners in additional regions.